Our handy guide is a tool to help you chose the right mattress for your needs.

 Mattress – Type

 Comfort is very personal, you only know it when you feel it.
-Comfort relates both to the overall feel of the mattress and also to the surface layers or the top sleep-surface of the mattress.
+Comfort is delivered by both the overall feel of the mattress and also by the surface layers or the top sleep-surface of the mattress.
 King Koil handmake a range of five types of mattress to offer a rounded choice.
 Knowing the basics about each of these types can serve to assist you.

 Mattress – Price

 Studies show that our sleep and wellbeing are linked.
 The benefits of better quality sleep surfaces will be enjoyed over many years and we believe that a spend on a new mattress is an investment, not a cost – an investment in your health and well-being.
 Investing €1500 in a quality bed set (mattress and support base) is equivalent to investing 40 cent per night, over the typical 10 year life span.

 A quality mattress has entry prices of around €700 for a double size (4’6” wide) and most premium mattresses are priced at €1,000 and above.
 A useful rule of thumb is to invest more in a mattress that is going to be used every night either by adults or children.
 And remember that growing young bodies need proper support too so it is better to avoid hand me down mattresses.
 A mattress in a spare room or guest room used infrequently may not require the same level of investment.

 Through our choices and actions, we can all look after the future of our community and planet.
 Choosing products that are produced locally and sustainably helps.
 At King Koil we are continually improving to play our part:

 The following are the standard sizes that apply in Ireland and the UK and their nearest metric equivalent for mattresses and divan bases:

 3’0” x 6’3”